Small Volume, Large Potential

 Potential in Tech, Renewables and E-commerce

 Renewables are another significant future growth market.
 Global green energy trends – coupled with a desire for energy independence and improved power infrastructure – have helped to create new government policies.
 These macro-level developments are now being translated into legal amendments that will, for the first time, allow foreign investment in formerly restricted industries.
-As a result, renewable energy has seen an unprecedented surge over the last two years, with local generation capacities multiplying over a relatively short timeframe.
+As a result, renewable energy has seen an unprecedented surge over the last two years, with local generation capacity multiplying over a relatively short timeframe.

 Meanwhile, the exponential growth of e-commerce is a global phenomenon to which Vietnam is no exception.
 With around 100 million people and a fast-growing middle-class consumer market, the country is an attractive destination for retailers.
 The population's enthusiastic adoption of new technologies, along with the widespread affordability and availability of 4G network access, make Vietnam a Goldilocks economy for taking commercial activities online and a petri dish for innovative business models.
-The local legal framework governing e-commerce is trying to keep pace with this bonanza with varying degrees of success.
+The local legal framework governing e-commerce is trying to keep pace with this bonanza, with varying degrees of success.

 Vietnam offers the potential for high returns.
 However, the flip side of this opportunity is the lack of legal precedents involving inbound PE transactions.
-In particular, the experience-deficit of local regulators and authorities can pose obstacles that require careful examination so that potential roadblocks can be cleared before implementation.
+In particular, the experience-deficit of local regulators and authorities can pose obstacles that require careful examination, so that potential roadblocks can be cleared before implementation.
 Meanwhile, competitive timelines for inbound PE transactions can be compromised by local foreign exchange (FX) restrictions or the involvement of local partners unfamiliar with the enhanced due diligence (DD) requirements in cross-border PE transactions.
 With the Vietnamese government generally favouring foreign capital influx, investors usually manage to remove these roadblocks in guided discussion with the competent public authorities and agencies.
 Even so, PE investors are conscious of the risks involved in emerging markets, which is why many of the current activities in Vietnamese PE are VC-driven.

 The good news is that the regulations governing Vietnam's investment environment have improved over the last decade.
 However, closing a transaction can still be arduous and lengthy.
 Regulators are now making licensing procedures more transparent and predictable, although these changes often take time to trickle down to the implementation level of subsidiary government agencies.
 Furthermore, Vietnamese regulations have a reputation for being patchy and ambiguous.
 Laws made in haste to accommodate mushrooming domestic industries are then amended at leisure.
 Shortcomings like these in older laws are therefore only now slowly being rectified.

 In offering more certainty and shortening the timescale of necessary filings, the transition towards more transparency is in full swing.
 However, most investments still include complex registration processes with the competent authorities, alongside the usual transactional steps required for PE deals (from term sheet to closing).
 In addition, protracted DD exercises commonly tamper with transaction schedules or may not yield the desired level of evidence.
-If licensing procedures are involved, this burdens PE transactions with additional time, expense, and uncertainty.
+If licensing procedures are involved, this burdens PE transactions with additional time, expense and uncertainty.

-The length of these local approvals can significantly impact the workflow of M&A deals and be a strong deterrent for the disbursement of foreign VC into the country.
+The length of time taken for these local approvals can significantly impact the workflow of M&A deals and be a strong deterrent for the disbursement of foreign VC into the country.
 Additionally, exit strategies still inhibit Vietnamese investments.
 Many acquisitions do not guarantee short-term profitability, and the repatriation of funds and gains may create regulatory difficulties.
 Meanwhile, the transaction fees for Vietnamese targets can be higher than in other jurisdictions due to inflated timelines and other challenges.

 Local entrepreneurs can significantly profit from the contributions of professional investors.
 However, working with inexperienced managers or local teams can be onerous.
 Therefore, investors should maintain a close grip on the target's affairs post-closing and regularly familiarise themselves with its operational issues.